-The importance of disclosing your medical history and recreational habits
+Before cosmetic surgery, the importance of disclosing your medical history and recreational habits is paramount.

 To be honest, honesty is typically the best policy no matter what you are facing.
-However, if you’ve decided to have some cosmetic surgery honesty is actually life-saving.
+However, if you’ve decided to have some cosmetic surgery honesty before cosmetic surgery can actually be life-saving.
 And dishonesty can be very risky.

 I’m not suggesting that people are intentionally dishonest.
 We all forget things.
-Prior to surgery and usually in the consultation stage patients are asked about their medical history and recreational habits for good reason.
+Before cosmetic surgery and usually in the consultation stage, patients are asked about their medical history and recreational habits for good reason.
 Plastic surgery involves anesthesia, physical stress on the body, significant recovery time and post-op meds.

 Truth is, nicotine has serious effects on blood pressure.
 Someone who smokes even once in a while may respond poorly to anesthesia, experience significant delays in the recovery process and could have scarring.
 Nicotine acts as a sort of tourniquet in your body, inhibiting blood supply to the skin and deep tissues, and sometimes causes tiny veins to fail.
 A heavy smoker in surgery may lose blood supply to the extremities, killing the skin cells and causing them to turn black.
 This can happen almost anywhere on a smoker’s body during surgery, including the nipples, cheeks and chin.
 Most reputable surgeons will not perform procedures on heavy smokers.

 How about the ibuprofen you take every now and then?
 Vitamins and supplements must also be disclosed and taken into consideration prior to surgical procedures.